ks-ahmed/devops101/README.md

 ## Sample Directory Structure

-Here's how your directory structure should look like as you progress through the bootcamp.
-This is an example of what your repository might look like after completing a few modules:
+This is an example of what my repository looks like.

-Example layout for repo only.
-Yours could be different but this is inspiration.

 ```bash
 devops-learning/